 I’ll offer you a brief overview of new travel agent income data, plus show you how it’s trended over time.

-New advisors earned $3,198 on average, according to HAR's 2023 survey.
-However, those with 2 years of experience earned nearly 8x higher average income.
+New advisors earned $12,057 on average, according to HAR's 2024 survey.
+However, those with two years of experience earned over double the income.
 Here's a look at what hosted advisors earned!
+It's important to note that the graph below only includes new hosted advisors who reported income!

 But don't take my word for it.
 Here's a first-hand take from the owner of Travel Legacy, Veranda Adkins, and her advice on just how far out you book those dang trips and why it can take time (sometimes years!) for those commissions to land in your bank account.